ecology-rocks/gcdoc-portal/README.md

 - address and phone aren't updating when Rachel goes to edit them.

 ## QOL Improvements
-- export to CSV of both members and work credits
+- DONE: export to CSV of both members and work credits and import from those backup files
-- separate out the stuff in App.jsx into individual modules, it's a bit long and Gemini doesn't work well in long files.
+- DONE: separate out the stuff in App.jsx into individual modules, it's a bit long and Gemini doesn't work well in long files.